-It was one of those rare mornings when I desired to go downtown for a breakfast at one of those places sprouting those famed golden arches.
-Working downtown anyway, the trek wouldn’t be too much out of my way.
+It was one of those rare mornings when I desired to go downtown for breakfast at one of those places sprouting those famed golden arches.
+I worked in the city anyway, and I figured the trek wouldn't be too much out of my way.
 And it was a Friday!
-That also meant that I didn’t have a lot of cash in my pocket.
-But, then, ah-h-h, I realized it was also a payday, meaning too that more money was on the way.
+That also meant that I didn't have a lot of cash in my pocket.
+But, then, ah, I realized it was also a payday, that meaning too that more money was on the way.

-Scrounging about I did manage to scrape together a little change.
-Desirously hoping it was enough to satisfy my craving.
+Scrounging about I managed to scrape together a little change.
+I desirously hoped it was enough to satisfy my craving.
 I then set out on my journey.

-In a little while I reached my destination.
-Upon entering the restaurant, I pleasantly discovered I did have enough money in my “cash pocket” to purchase a good breakfast of scrambled eggs, sausage, and hash browns.
-Soon – as what perhaps “fast food” implies – there before me on a tray was my order, ready for me to devour.
-Yet not so “fast” as I received the order, but to patiently enjoy my meal.
+In a little while, I reached my destination.
+Upon entering the restaurant, I pleasantly discovered I did have enough money in my "cash pocket" to purchase a good breakfast of scrambled eggs, sausage, and hash browns.
+Soon – as what perhaps "fast food" implies – there before me on a tray was my order, ready for me to devour.
+Ah, but not so fast as I received the food, but to patiently enjoy my meal.

 Handing the clerk my nearly last bit of cash, I then sought a table where I could begin dining.
 Seating myself then, yet before "digging" in, I thanked the Lord Jesus for this bit of nourishment to enable me to do my job well for His glory.